Prichard Colón: Professional career

-Brain injury
+Brain injury, retirement, and death

-Colón and Williams fought for nine rounds, the first five rounds of which, Colón appeared to be ahead.
-Throughout the match, Williams repeatedly punched Colón in the back of the head despite this type of punch being illegal.
-During the bout, Colón repeatedly informed the referee, Joe Cooper, about the illegal punches to the back of his head.
-However, the referee dismissed Colón’s pleas and told him, “You take care of it.”
-Colón hit Williams with a low blow, for which Colón was penalized two points.
-After multiple illegal blows, Colón was knocked down for the first time in his professional career during the ninth round.
-Colón spoke to the ringside doctor between the rounds and stated he felt dizzy, but felt he could go on.
-The ringside doctor, Richard Ashby, believed that Colón was going to “shake it off” and cleared him, allowing the fight to continue.
-Colón was disqualified after the ninth round, when his corner mistakenly removed his gloves thinking it was the end of the fight.
-Colón's corner claimed he was incoherent and experiencing dizziness.
-Colón was assisted to the dressing room by his mother, after which he vomited and collapsed.
-Colón was then taken to hospital via ambulance and was diagnosed with a left-sided subdural hematoma measuring 1.5 cm in diameter with 1.2 cm of midline shift.
-An emergency hemicraniectomy was performed to reduce brain swelling and evacuate the haematoma.
+Colón and Terrel Williams fought for nine rounds.
+Throughout the match, Williams repeatedly rabbit punched Colón, despite the punch being illegal in all major combat sports, including boxing.
+During the bout, Colón repeatedly informed the referee, Joseph Cooper, about the illegal rabbit punches.
+Cooper dismissed him and said, "You take care of it."
+Colón then hit Williams with a low blow, for which he was penalized two points.
+After multiple rabbit punches, Colón was knocked down for the first time in his professional career during the ninth round.
+He spoke to the ringside doctor between rounds and said he felt dizzy but believed he could continue.

+The ringside doctor, Richard Ashby, believed Colón would "shake it off" and cleared him, allowing the fight to continue.
+Colón was later disqualified via corner retirement after his corner mistakenly removed his gloves, thinking the fight had ended.
+His corner said he was incoherent and experiencing dizziness.
+Colón was assisted to the dressing room by his mother Nieves Colón, where he vomited and collapsed.
+He was taken to Inova Fairfax Hospital in Fairfax, Virginia by ambulance, where he was diagnosed with a left-sided subdural hematoma measuring 1.5 cm in diameter with 1.2 cm of midline shift.
+An emergency hemicraniectomy was performed to reduce brain swelling and evacuate the hematoma.
 As a result, Colón went into a coma for 221 days.

-Colón was treated for several weeks at Inova Fairfax Hospital in Virginia, but was eventually transferred to Shepherd Center in Atlanta, Georgia.
-Colón was moved from the hospital to his mother's home in Orlando, Florida.
-As of April 2017, Colón had remained in a persistent vegetative state.
+He was treated for several weeks at Inova Fairfax Hospital, and was later transferred to Shepherd Center in Atlanta, Georgia.
+Colón was eventually moved to his mother's home in Orlando, Florida, where he lived for the rest of his life.